Tag Archives: identity

 At the beginning I felt for Rose and her absence of self-identity, ‘I didn’t have a mum, and I’d never had her, so how could I miss something I’d never really lost?… I don’t tell people about the yearning.
 The wonder.
 I tell them, You can’t miss what you never had!’
 But the pace of the first quarter is very slow, it picks up once Rose, aka Laura Brown, starts working for Connie in Hampstead.
 Ironically Rose finds her sense of self through the very mode of her deception; by creating a new personality and life for herself, assuming the face of Laura that she presents to Connie, Rose begins to understand who she is.

-I expected to like this book more than I did, after really enjoying The Miniaturist.
-Sadly The Confession left me feeling underwhelmed.
+After really enjoying The Miniaturist, sadly The Confession left me feeling underwhelmed.

 If you like this, try:-